What to pack for Barcelona in September

 Dresses & jumpsuits

-Choose nice pastel or light colors for dresses and jumpsuits – early September is still pretty warm so opt for breathable fabrics.
+Choose nice pastel or light colors for dresses and jumpsuits – early September is still pretty warm (although not too hot like Barcelona summer), so opt for breathable fabrics.

 Comfortable walking shoes and/or boots

-A pair of comfortable walking shoes are a must for Barcelona – as you will be walking a lot – from city centres, plazas, to short trails.
-You will also find a lot of cobblestone lanes like at the Gothic Quarter when visiting Barcelona.
+A pair of comfortable walking shoes is a must for Barcelona, as you will be walking a lot – from city centres, plazas, to short trails.
+You will also find a lot of cobblestone lanes, like in the Gothic Quarter, when visiting Barcelona.

 If you must, carry just one pair of wedge heels for parties or clubbing, but for general sightseeing, choose lightweight sneakers or walking shoes.